agilepro/software-craftsmanship/docs/Protocols/cross-site-complications.md

 Actually, this has nothing to do with that value, and this misleading error message can take you down a path of trying to figure out why it is not getting the right header.
 This is the same if you declare the POST to be a JSON data type, you will get this error message.
 Some of the blockage is on receipt of the result.
 For example, allow credentials, if the response header is not set correctly, the request will be made, but then the call will return with a zero length response.
 No error, just an empty response, making you wonder if something is wrong with the network, or elsewhere.
-The default values on all these settings are always the most disabled, as if to imply: “whoever wrote this server probably has no idea what they are doing, so we will cut off, and stop the communications, to protect them from what they can’t possible understand might hurt them.”
+The default values on all these settings are always the most disabled, as if to imply: “whoever wrote this server probably has no idea what they are doing, so we will cut off, and stop the communications, to protect them from what they can't possible understand might hurt them.”
 This was clearly designed by a committed, with individuals piping up:  “hey I have a server and I want to make sure that code that I did not write can not make a POST operation to my server.”

 ## Comment